Voultapher/Presentations/cppcon2017WebService/present.md

 - Back to uWebSockets, in order to send a message,
 - we need a websocket,
 - the message pointer and size, here wrapped with `FlatBufferRef`
+- and the opcode.
 - This call is synchronous.
-That means this function will return once the message was sent.
-TODO look up
+That means this function will return once the message was sent. >>

 ---